matchms/matchms/README.rst

 + `RIAssigner <https://github.com/RECETOX/RIAssigner>`_ a tool for retention index calculation for gas chromatography - mass spectrometry (GC-MS) data.

-+ `MSMetaEnhancer <https://github.com/RECETOX/MSMetaEnhancer>`_ is a python package to collect mass spectral library metadata using various web services and computational chemistry packages.
++ `MSMetaEnhancer <https://github.com/RECETOX/MSMetaEnhancer>`_ is a Python package to collect mass spectral library metadata using various web services and computational chemistry packages.

 + `cudams <https://github.com/PangeAI/cudams>`_ is a python package with fast GPU-based reimplementations of common similarity classes such as `CudaCosineGreedy`, and `CudaModifiedCosine`.